-If there’s one topic in game development that generates more heat than light, it’s blockchain and NFTs.
-The 2021–2023 frenzy saw dozens of blockchain gaming projects launch with enormous funding and marketing budgets.
-Most of them have since failed, pivoted, or gone quiet.
-But the technology hasn’t disappeared, and the conversation has shifted from speculative hype to something more grounded.
+If there is one topic in game development that still creates more heat than light, it is blockchain and NFTs.
+The 2021-2023 rush saw dozens of blockchain gaming projects launch with heavy funding and even heavier marketing.
+Most have since failed, pivoted or gone quiet.
+The technology has not vanished, though.
+The discussion has shifted from speculation to something more grounded.

 Where Things Stand in 2026